hsbc/bqtools/BQSYNCUSAGE.md

 Day partioned -2 can do rows per pratition -1 or rows per partition plus avg and stdev of farmfingerprint hash of fields such as created time, update time, modified time, 0 does all level 0 fields hashs and std dev, 1 will do depth 1 adding depth effectively trades accuracy for timeliness

+*table_or_views_to_copy* - defaults to .*.
+This is comma seperated list of regular expressions table and view names are compared against only if there is 1 match is the table or view copied.

+*days_before_latest_day* - defaults to None which is examine all day partitions.
+If set takes this number of days from lates_date.
+This lets you reduce the rows checked.
+Combining check_depth and this setting let you trade off performance against cost

+*latest_date* - defaults to False which means todays date.
+Expects a parsable date in YYYY-MM-DD format.
+Sets upper limit of days to compare for day partitoin tables

+*do_day_partition_deep_check* - Default False by default.
+Table bytes and last modification are checked only if bytes differ or the source table modification is after the destinations is a deeper check done.
+This forces if True to do deep checks on all day partitioned tables.

 bqsync attempts to optimise synchronisation by comparing row numbers, bytes and last modified times for non partitioned tables.